Category: Family History

 -

-A: THE SYDNEY SWANS – 1.
+THE SYDNEY SWANS – 1.
 WILLIAM

 One of the most interesting branches on the Family History tree is the descendant line of Sarah Murray and Cormick Cassidy who were from the Irish border town of Monaghan.
 They were my 4th great grandparents and Sarah Murray’s story can be found in another entry in this history blog…